CiscoDevNet/iksui/intersight-04-iks-hello-introduction.md

 IKS is a SaaS-delivered, turn-key container management platform for multicloud, consistent production-grade Kubernetes.
 It:

 *	runs on ANY infrastructure as a lightweight self-hosted software.
-Optimized for Cisco HX and UCS, deployed on top of VMware vSphere, with bare metal options coming soon
+Optimized for Cisco HX and UCS, deployed on top of VMware vSphere, with other Hypervisors and bare metal options coming soon
-*	automates the installation, deployment and lifecycle management (OS updates/Kubernetes updates) of 100% upstream self-service K8s clusters via an easy-to-use simple ser interface
+*	automates the deployment and lifecycle management (OS updates/Kubernetes updates) of 100% upstream self-service K8s clusters via an easy-to-use user interface
-*	includes all the necessary networking (CNI, ACI CNI, Istio service mesh), persistent storage (CSI), logging (EKF), monitoring (Prometheus/Grafana), L4/L7 load balancing and registry tooling, RBAC configuration
+*	includes all the necessary networking (Calico CNI and Istio Servicemesh), persistent storage (vsphere CSI), monitoring (Prometheus/Grafana), L4/L7 load balancing, registry tooling and RBAC  configuration
 *	integrates with AWS, Azure, and Google Cloud (coming soon)
-*	is built for the enterprise with hardened security and enhanced availability features like multi-master nodes and self-healing
+*	is built for the enterprise with hardened security and enhanced availability features like multiple control nodes and self-healing features
 *	optimized for AI/ML workloads with multi-GPU support

 ![](intersight-03-iks-hello-images/Picture2.png)